TDClarke/Volatility3-Game-plugins/README.md

 These competing approaches enable me to explore using Regex, text filters, YaraScan patterns JSON data!

-TODO: Explore extracting steam credentials!
+TODO: Explore extracting steam credentials & test the speed of the different approaches for each application!